expo/fyi/eas-update-missing-headers.md

 ## Verify configuration

-If you've already gone through the [setup guide](https://docs.expo.dev/eas-update/getting-started/), verify that you've configured EAS Update correctly by following [this guide](https://docs.expo.dev/eas-update/debug/).
+If your app is encountering this error and you've already completed the [setup guide](https://docs.expo.dev/eas-update/getting-started/), verify that you've configured EAS Update correctly by following [this guide](https://docs.expo.dev/eas-update/debug/).